Plarium Blog Trends 50 Video Game Statistics: How Massive Gaming Really Is

 This section dives into how players engage with video games, offering insights into average playtime, the most-played and least-played games, and the popularity of different genres.

-15. In July 2024, Fortnite gaming streams and events on Twitch were watched for a total of 15.8 million hours.
+5. In December of 2024, Fortnite gaming streams and events on Twitch were watched for a total of 74.3 million hours.
 (Statista)

 Video games have a significant impact on both individuals and society, influencing everything from cognitive development and social interaction to cultural representation and the global economy.
 The benefits extend beyond entertainment, shaping education, creativity, and even mental health.